martinfeher/php_dashboard_sample_website/README.md

 - website public root file: /public/index.php

 ## Description
-- PHP, MySQL appliclation to present CRUD operations
+- PHP, MySQL appliclation to present CRUD operations, search and order data

 - In the application on the first page /work_positions the user can display a list of the work positions and is able to create, update and delete the data.
 A work position has two parameters title, description.
 The user can search the work position by the parameters.